Neglect of probability: Adults

 One University of Chicago study showed that people are as afraid of a 1% chance as of a 99% chance of contamination by poisonous chemicals.
 In another example of near-total neglect of probability, Rottenstreich and Hsee (2001) found that the typical subject was willing to pay $10 to avoid a 99% chance of a painful electric shock, and $7 to avoid a 1% chance of the same shock.
 They suggest that probability is more likely to be neglected when the outcomes are emotion-arousing.

 In 2013, Tom Cagley noted that neglect of probability is "common in IT organizations that are planning and estimating projects or in risk management."
 He pointed out that there are available techniques, such as the Monte Carlo analysis, to study probability, but too often "the continuum of probability is ignored."

 In 2016, Rolf Dobelli presented a choice between two games of chance.
 In one, you have a one in 100 million chance of winning $10 million; in the other, you have a one in 10,000 chance of winning $10,000.
 It is more reasonable to choose the second game; but most people would choose the first.
 For this reason, jackpots in lotteries are growing.

-Dobelli has described the U.S. Food Act of 1958 as a "classic example" of neglect of probability.
+Dobelli has described the United States Food Additives Amendment of 1958 as a "classic example" of neglect of probability.
 The law – which prohibited carcinogenic substances in food, no matter how low the probability that they would in fact result in cancer – led to the substitution of those substances by ingredients that, while not causing cancer, stood a far greater chance of causing some sort of medical harm.

 In 2001, there was widespread panic around the U.S. over shark attacks, even though there was no evidence to show any increase in their occurrence.
 Legislation was actually enacted to address the issue.
 Neglect of probability also figures in the purchase of lottery tickets.
 Cass Sunstein has pointed out that terrorism is effective partly because of probability neglect.
 "Terrorists show a working knowledge of probability neglect," he wrote in 2003, "producing public fear that might greatly exceed the discounted harm."